siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

    Stress test.

-The benchmarks (Figures :ref:`fig-Benchmark results summation of middle dimension input data` and :ref:`fig-Benchmark results summation of large dimension input data`) show, that *BucketSum* performs best for all given kinds of data. *BucketSum* is by factor 2-3 slower than the Ordinary Recursive Summation and is slightly faster than *SumK* (with *K = 2*).
+The benchmarks (see Figures above) show, that *BucketSum* performs best for all given kinds of data. *BucketSum* is by factor 2-3 slower than the Ordinary Recursive Summation and is slightly faster than *SumK* (with *K = 2*).
 For middle and large data lengths *BucketSum* scales linear in contrast to *OnlineExactSum*, which starts to scale linear at a data length of about :math:`6 \cdot 10^{3}` elements.
 Another interesting observation is, that *OnlineExactSum* is dependent on the condition of the input data :math:`R_{\text{summation}}` for small data lengths.
 For *iFastSum*, *OnlineExactSum* and *BucketSum* the results have been compared to that one of the C-XSC toolbox using an *assert()* [ISO-IEC-14882-2011]_ (Chapter 19.3) statement, thus any inaccurate result would have interrupted the benchmark.
 As no interruptions occurred, all three algorithms are assumed to deliver correctly rounded sums.
 The most important properties of the algorithms under test are summarized in Table :ref:`tbl-Comparison of summation algorithms`, which is a modified extension of [Hayes2010]_.

 .. rubric:: Footnotes